Get innovative ideas for your own dream cooking and dining space by stepping into one of these design-led stores

 Founded in 1975 by Martin and Barbara Moore, Martin Moore were one of the very first handmade kitchen companies and everything is traditionally custom-built in Martin Moore’s Yorkshire workshops.
 They also undertake the entire installation, including fitting, painting and worktops.

 Railway Arch 213, Newnham Terrance, Hercules Rd, Lambeth London, SE1 7DR (0203 972 0150, life-kitchens.co.uk)

 BEST FOR: TRENDS

 The techie geeks have infiltrated the world of showrooms at new Waterloo-based kitchen designer Life.
 This new conceptual space’s standout feature is an innovative, 3600 4D virtual-reality theatre where clients can fully immerse themselves in a bespoke kitchen of their own choosing.
 It’s the next level of try-before-you-buy!
-The wide range of stylish kitchen options means you can personalize and get creative with everything from doors to worksurfaces.
+The wide range of stylish kitchen options means you can personalise and get creative with everything from doors to work surfaces.

 2 Tysoe Street, EC1 (020 3837 5900, devolkitchens.co.uk)

 Searching for a chic-er Shaker?
 Head to Clerkenwell where the soft grey beauty on display proves the words ‘modern’ and ‘country’ really do mix.

 Of course, there are other options too (available to view at the Leicestershire showroom and studio).
 All are handmade and include the frankly fabulous new design by Sebastian Cox made from sustainable British timber.
 Just the right side of rustic.